parsiya/looking-glass/docs/settings.md

 import settings from a JSON file.
 This is useful if you want to:

 1. Have a project specific setting.
+    1. The extension stores the settings in Burp so it can be used with the free version.
 2. Import/export the list of domains.
 3. Edit the list of extensions or the entire config in your editor.